What Is a Book Dedication?

 Who Can an Author Dedicate Their Book To?

-Anyone they would like.
+Anyone you would like.
 A dedication section is short and usually focused on one person (or specific group of people).
 It is usually personal, rather than professional.
-These are categories of people that are common focuses of a book dedication:
+Here are categories of people that are common focuses of a book dedication:

 - Family members (spouse, children, siblings, parents)

 - People impacted by the book or featured in it